rcrapo/Data-engineering/Web-scraping/imdb/README.md

 ## Dependencies

 This web crawler was created using *scrapy* and uses version 1.6. with python 3.8.
 For easy use of scrapy use the anaconda distribution.
-[For windows you can download it at] (https://docs.anaconda.com/anaconda/install/windows/).
-Once you install the anaconda distribution, you can open an *Anaconda prompt* and then type `conda install scrapy`.
-This will provide you with all the dependencies you should need
+[For windows you can download it at] (https://docs.anaconda.com/anaconda/install/windows/) Once you install the anaconda distribution, you can open an *Anaconda prompt* and then type `conda install scrapy`.
+This will provide you with all the dependencies you should need.

 ## Instructions